FREE EEAT ANALYSIS TOOL

 Can we analyze competitor pages, not just our own?

 Yes — and it's one of the most instructive exercises you can run.
 It shows exactly which authority and trust signals your competitors are leveraging and where you have an exploitable gap.
-We regularly use competitive EEAT benchmarking for our enterprise clients before building content strategy.

 What should we do after we get our EEAT score?

 The report surfaces specific gaps across all four EEAT dimensions.
-Some fixes are fast — author bios, schema markup, data citations.
+Some fixes are fast — author bios, schema markup, and data citations.
 Others need a strategy shift.
 If you want a structured fix plan tied to pipeline impact, book a free teardown call.
 We'll show you exactly where to prioritize.